 Prospect research is a critical step in fund development planning and grant writing.
 So where do nonprofits go to find new funding prospects?

 Foundation Directory Online provides the most current, accurate, and comprehensive information available on over 98,000 U.S. grantmakers and their grants, drawn from reliable sources, including IRS Form 990s, grantmaker web sites and annual reports, and the grantmakers themselves.
 The searchable database allows users to select key words to identify the grantmakers that are the best match with their organization and project.
+The Directory is not an application system for grants.

 The workshop session is not focused on grantwriting, but is an exploration of effective use of the database, with an aim to assist organizations in understanding how the Foundation Center Directory Online can be used to: